 If you’re planning to buy a house, chances are you’ll need to get a mortgage approved, and that’s not always the easiest thing in the world.
 It pays to understand what lenders are looking for in a borrower, and this is now even more important as the way mortgage lenders judge applicants has changed since the Mortgage Market Review (MMR) in 2014.

-In essence, banks and other mortgage lenders will focus on the affordability and the credit score, and this is often a problem for those who have had to deal with financial challenges in the past.
-Even if your situation has drastically improved and has a positive outlook, it’s still possible your application gets denied.
+Mortgage Lenders and banks, in essence, will focus on the affordability and the credit score, and this is often a problem for those who have had to deal with financial challenges in the past.
+Even if your situation has drastically improved and has a positive outlook, it’s still possible that your application will get denied.
+So, how to get a mortgage and what necessary documents you might need?
 Can you afford a Right to Buy mortgage?
-Here are the essential factors lenders will assess.

 The main questions

 There are some important questions that the mortgage lender may ask you – some of them uncomfortable, but they are necessary.
 Here’s what you can expect: